nidhish17/cardify/README.md

 <img src="./src/assets/app_screenshots/colored_canvas.png" alt="blue background collage">

 TO Run the app follow these steps:

-NOTE:- The Collage Maker app is currently under development in the imageDevelopment branch and has not been merged to main yet.
+NOTE:- The Collage Maker app is currently in the imageDevelopment branch and has NOT been merged to main yet.
+It's pending final review/approval.

 `git clone https://github.com/nidhish17/cardify.git`